IonQ Inc. (IONQ) Shares Up Despite Recent Market Volatility

 IONQ’s Market Performance

-IONQ’s stock has seen a -2.09% decrease for the week, with a -3.89% drop in the past month and a 21.50% gain in the past quarter.
-The volatility ratio for the week is 4.18%, and the volatility levels for the past 30 days are at 5.71% for IonQ Inc. The simple moving average for the last 20 days is -1.53% for IONQ stock, with a simple moving average of -6.65% for the last 200 days.
+IONQ stock saw an increase of 0.83% in the past week, with a monthly gain of 1.68% and a quarterly increase of 30.46%.
+The volatility ratio for the week is 6.08%, and the volatility levels for the last 30 days are 5.79% for IonQ Inc. (IONQ).
+The simple moving average for the last 20 days is 1.49% for IONQ stock, with a simple moving average of -3.49% for the last 200 days.

 Analysts’ Opinion of IONQ